SERLatBTH/StarterGuide-DobotMagician/README.md

 #### Bluetooth Kit
 Dobot Magician can be connected to smart phone with Bluetooth.
 Please download the matched DobotStudio APP from the website [https://cn.dobot.cc/downloadcenter.html?sub_cat=69#sub-download](https://cn.dobot.cc/downloadcenter.html?sub_cat=69#sub-download).

-Prerequisites
+Prerequisites:

 * Dobot Magician has been connected to the power adapter
 * The DobotStudio APP has been downloaded

 Procedure:

 1. Connect the Bluetooth kit to the UART interface on the base
 2. Press down the power button to turn on the Dobot Magician.

 After turning on, there are three short beep sounds and the blue LED indicator on the Bluetooth module is on and the green one is blinking.
 Turn on the Bluetooth and launch DobotStudio APP on your phone.
 And click Connect to connect with Dobot Magician.

 ### Connecting With PC And Software Setup